bfurman777/ofGeneticAlgorithm/PROPOSAL.md

 There will also be different playing fields, such as ones with obstacles to avoid.

 ## Outside Library
 This project will use a physics library to apply forces to the subjects.
-The use of physics will create a better visual experiance.
+The use of physics will create a better visual experience.
 This will be done with the ofxBox2d wrapper (https://github.com/vanderlin/ofxBox2d) on the Box2d library (https://github.com/erincatto/box2d).